coder-hxl/x-crawl/publish/README.md

 The res you get will be an object.

-**2. FileRequestConfig[]**
+More configuration options can view [CrawlFileDetailTargetConfig](#CrawlFileDetailTargetConfig).

-More configuration options of FileRequestConfig can be found in [FileRequestConfig](#FileRequestConfig) .
+**2. CrawlFileDetailTargetConfig[]**

-If you want to crawl multiple files, and some data needs to be retried after failure, you can try this way of writing:
+This is the detailed target array configuration. if you want to crawl multiple files, and some data needs to be retried after failure, you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'